Access and Inclusion

 Jump to content

-The bird-watchers of Mount Holyoke join the annual continental Christmas Bird Count on Dec.
+The bird-watchers of Mount Holyoke joined the annual continental Christmas Bird Count on Dec.
 15 by counting every bird they encounter on campus.

 Mount Holyoke’s Michael Ofori has teamed with director of the Five College West African Music Ensemble and guest artists to sing, dance, drum and perform.